mohd-meraj-khan/LBM-for-scattering/README.md

 #### _Dielectric cylinder (smooth circular)_

-Radiation force on smooth circular dielectric cylinder is a complex curve
+Here, we analyze the radiation force on smooth circular dielectric cylinders as a function of $a / \lambda$ for various dielectric constants, covering all three scattering regimes from $a / \lambda = 0.02$ to $a / \lambda = 2.6$.
+For clarity we have taken small window for each scattering regimes, the first three figures of Fig. 7.

 <p align="center">